-In 2004 the Swedish Armed Forces started working with UNSCR 1325.
-At that time it was mainly related to the international operational work.
-The work was from the beginning based on a broad cooperation between the Swedish Armed Forces and stakeholders from other parts of the governmental security sector as well as the civil society, constituting a Comprehensive Approach.
-Since 2009 Sweden has a National Action Plan on 1325 that gives guidelines and sets out goals for the different governmental agencies dealing with crisis management and conflict resolution.
-As its predecessors, the new National Action Plan for the implementation of the UN Security Council Resolutions on Women, Peace and Security 2016-2020 identify Swedish Armed forces as a key actor together with other government agencies.
-The NAP has four thematic areas: Inclusive peace processes and peacebuilding; Conflict prevention; Strengthening protection of women and girls; and Leadership and expertise.
+In 2004 the Swedish Armed Forces started working with UNSCR 13251.
+At that time it was mainly related to international operations.
+The work was initially based on an extensive cooperation between the Swedish Armed Forces together with other parts of the governmental security sector as well as actors from civil society, constituting a Comprehensive Approach.
+Since 2006 Sweden has had a National Action Plan on women, peace and security that provides guidelines, sets out goals and task different governmental agencies dealing with crisis management and conflict resolution.
+As its predecessors, the new National Action Plan for the implementation of the UN Security Council Resolutions on Women, Peace and Security 2016-2020 identifies Swedish Armed forces as a key actor.
+The NAP has four thematic areas: inclusive peace processing and peacebuilding; conflict prevention; strengthening protection of women and girls; and leadership and expertise.
 These areas match the basic principles of 1325, but also add and emphasize the importance of reinforcing the gender perspective and expertise in the work for peace and security.